Kakamotobi/Learned/Computer Network/Computer-Network.md

     - The socket on the server process waits for requests from a client.
       - The client-to-server data exchange takes place when a client connects to the server through a socket.
     - The server performs the client's request and sends the reply back to the client.

+## The Internet vs The Web
+### What is the Internet?
+- **The technical infrastructure that connects computers and networks of computers; that use TCP/IP to communicate.**
+  - A network of actual hardware/wires (in the sea, server, ISP, client).
+- Data is sent in small chunks of packets for quick transmission.
+- Routers exist to to make sure each data packets are sent to the correct address.
+- Analogy: the roads, motorways, etc.
+### What is the World Wide Web (Web)?
+- **The Web is an application that runs on the Internet.**
+- The pages that we see when using a device and we are online.
+- Clients and Servers are computers that are connected to the Web.
+- Analogy: the houses, shops, cafés on the roads are like the web servers hosting websites.

 ## Reference
 [Basics of Computer Networking | GeeksforGeeks](https://www.geeksforgeeks.org/basics-computer-networking/)